chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 categories:
 - xl-testview
 subject:
-- Test results
+- Extensibility
 tags:
-- system administration
 - test result parsers
 - extension
+- api
 since:
 - XL TestView 1.3.0
 ---

 By default, XL TestView supports [a number of test tools](/xl-testview/concept/supported-test-tools-and-test-result-formats.html).
 XL TestView also allows you to write custom test result parsers so you can integrate with tools that are not supported by default.
-A test results parser is a program that parses several test result files and produces test results in a format that XL TestView can store in its database.
-You can write parsers in Python or Java.
+A test results parser is a Python or Java program that:

+1. Parses test result files produced by a [test tool](/xl-testview/concept/key-concepts.html#test-tools)
+2. Produces individual test results called [events](/xl-testview/concept/events.html), which XL TestView can store in its database

-This topic explains the steps required to create your own test result parser.
-The examples in this topic assume a Python-based parser, which is considered the prefered way of creating new test result parsers.
-Some knowlegde on XL TestView's [key concepts](/xl-testview/concept/key-concepts.html) and [architecture](/xl-testview/concept/understanding-the-architecture.html) are required to understand this topic.
+This topic explains how to create your own test results parser.
+The examples in this topic assume a Python-based parser, which is the preferred way of creating new test result parsers.

+Before creating a test results parser, it is recommended that you read about XL TestView's [key concepts](/xl-testview/concept/key-concepts.html) and [architecture](/xl-testview/concept/understanding-the-architecture.html).

 ## General approach

-The general approach to creating a custom test parser is:
+The general approach to creating a custom test results parser is:

-1. Determine the type of results produced by the test tool.
+1. Determine the type of results that the test tool produces.
 XL TestView supports functional and performance test results.
 2. Define a new test tool configuration in the `synthetic.xml` file.
 This defines the type of test results and where XL TestView can find the parser.
-3. Write an implementation of the test result parser.
+3. Write a Python or Java implementation of the parser.
 4. Test and repeat from step 2, if needed.

-## Using a default test result parser
+## Using a default test results parser

-You can base your custom test results parser on one of the default test result parsers.
+You can base your custom test results parser on one of XL TestView's default parsers.
 The following parsers are useful starting points:

 {:.table .table-striped}
 | Script | Tool | Type | Input format |